Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-planning.md

 Different military problems require different kinds of preparation.

 **Action**
-Choose the planning category that fits the purpose of the mission.
+Choose the planning category that best fits the mission's purpose.

 **Outcome**
 Planning effort supports the actual decision at hand.